 The black man worked for the police department; apparently he held a high rank.
 He said he needed to stop by the police station on the way across town to take care of something.
 I was displeased because I needed to reach my destination at three o'clock, and it was already twenty to three.
 Nevertheless, I drove to the station and pulled up in front.
 As the man stepped out of the car and walked into the station, the others and I waited.
 As time passed I became impatient; finally I decided to walk inside, hoping to hurry up the black man.

 I got into the back seat of the car, which actually belonged to the black man; I had only been driving to help out.
 In the back seat I had an eight track cassette player and quite a few eight tracks.
 I found one by Bob Dylan and put it on.
-Anderson (a friend from high school) was also in the station wagon, in the back; would he enjoy Dylan?
-I pressed the buttons until the tape started playing on the first track, but the music didn't sound right.
+Roger Anderson (a friend from high school) was also in the station wagon, in the back; would he enjoy Dylan?
+I pressed the buttons until the tape started playing on the first track, but the music did not sound right.
 Thinking the tape might be malfunctioning, I pulled it out.

 I would probably need to sell that tape and any other bad tapes I had.
 But I had reservations about doing that.
 It might not be right to put a bad tape in circulation.
 If I did it, other people would also do the same, and I would end up buying a bad tape someday.

 Finally the black man returned and climbed into the driver's seat.
 As we pulled off, I thought I still might make it to where I needed to go.
 I put in another tape by John Lennon.
 I pressed the buttons to put the tape on the first track.
 A song titled "Jordan" began playing.
 The song seemed of a religious nature and was quite beautiful.
 The song seemed to speak of crossing Jordan, a metaphor for crossing into the afterlife.